 For many years, our Office has encouraged improved performance reporting by the Government and its agencies.
-In 2003, the Department of Finance (Finance) set guidelines for preparing performance reports for departments, Liquor and Gaming Authority, Saskatchewan Property Management Corporation, Public Service Commission and two cross-government strategies.
+In 2003, the Department of Finance (Finance) set guidelines for preparing performance reports for departments and certain Crown corporations.
 Finance set out this guidance in its 2003 Public Performance Reporting Guidelines together with a four-year implementation schedule.
+Every year, Finance sets out modified guidance and an updated schedule in a new guideline.

 The guidelines are based on public reporting principles developed by CCAF1 and set out in a publication called Reporting Principles-Taking Public Performance Reporting to a New Level.
 CCAF's publication is the result of a multi-year project on public performance reporting.
-It involved extensive research and consultation with government managers, auditors, and legislators throughout Canada.
-All legislative auditors in Canada have agreed to use these reporting principles when assessing government annual reports in their jurisdictions.

 Public plans and annual reports of government agencies are key accountability documents.
-These reports, prepared in accordance with Finance's guidelines, should help the Legislative Assembly and the public to better assess the performance of government agencies.
+These reports, prepared in accordance with Finance's guidelines, should help the Legislative Assembly and the public to assess the performance of government agencies.

-In this chapter, we report our assessment of the 2004-05 public plans and annual reports prepared using the Department of Finance's guidelines.
+In this chapter, we report our assessment of the 2005-06 public plans and annual reports prepared using Finance's guidelines.